Defines a set of partitions, which can be attached to a software-defined asset or job.

 If the upstream time period is finer than the downstream time period, then each partition in the downstream asset will map to multiple upstream partitions.
 E.g. if the downstream is daily and the upstream is hourly, then each daily partition in the downstream asset will map to the 24 hourly partitions in the upstream that occur on that day.

 If not 0, then the starts of the upstream windows are shifted by this offset relative to the starts of the downstream windows.
 For example, if start_offset=-1 and end_offset=0, then the downstream partition “2022-07-04” would map to the upstream partitions “2022-07-03” and “2022-07-04”.
-Only permitted to be non-zero when the upstream and downstream PartitionsDefinitions are the same.
+If the upstream and downstream PartitionsDefinitions are different, then the offset is in the units of the downstream.
 Defaults to 0.

 int

 If not 0, then the ends of the upstream windows are shifted by this offset relative to the ends of the downstream windows.
 For example, if start_offset=0 and end_offset=1, then the downstream partition “2022-07-04” would map to the upstream partitions “2022-07-04” and “2022-07-05”.
-Only permitted to be non-zero when the upstream and downstream PartitionsDefinitions are the same.
+If the upstream and downstream PartitionsDefinitions are different, then the offset is in the units of the downstream.
 Defaults to 0.

 int